For the first time in 2 years, pay is growing faster than prices

 The job market may be cooling from its pandemic-era highs, but there's one important metric where workers have finally notched a win.

-Average worker pay has grown at an annual rate of 4.4% for the last three months, beating the Consumer Price Index, which grew 3% in June and 4% in May.

-The figures are encouraging to economists, who are increasingly optimistic the U.S. can avoid falling into a recession as wage growth remains strong enough to allow consumers to keep spending.
-Economists surveyed by the Wall Street Journal lowered their expectations of a recession in the next year to 54%, from 61%, while Goldman Sachs on Monday lowered recession probability to 20%.
+The figures are encouraging to economists, who are increasingly hopeful the U.S. can avoid falling into a recession as wage growth remains strong enough to allow consumers to keep spending.
+Economists surveyed by the Wall Street Journal lowered their expectations of a recession in the next year to 54%, from 61%, while Goldman Sachs on Monday lowered the probability of a downturn to 20%.

-Falling unemployment, a still-strong housing market and a "boom in factory building all suggest that the U.S. economy will continue to grow," albeit more slowly, Goldman wrote.
+Falling unemployment, a resilient housing market and a "boom in factory building all suggest that the U.S. economy will continue to grow," although more slowly, Goldman wrote.

-Nationwide, gas costs about $3.50 per gallon, down from a peak of $5 last year.
-Grocery costs are growing more slowly, with prices on some items, like eggs, falling 40% since the start of the year.
-Rents have plateaued in many cities, and are beginning to fall in places like California and Florida, according to ApartmentList.
+Nationwide, gas costs about $3.50 per gallon, down from a peak of more than $5 last year.
+Grocery costs are growing more slowly, with prices on some items, such as eggs, falling 40% since the start of the year.
+Rents have plateaued in many cities and are beginning to fall in places like California and Florida, according to ApartmentList.
 And a report on digital spending by Adobe showed that online prices in June grew at the slowest rate in over three years.

-To be sure, many categories of spending are still seeing major price hikes.
+To be sure, many categories of spending are still seeing rising prices.
 So-called core inflation, which excludes volatile food and energy prices, is growing at an annual rate of 4.8%.
 That's far faster than the Federal Reserve's 2% target, driven higher by burgeoning prices for services, such as travel, car insurance and child care.
-But the strong job market increases the odds the Fed can lower inflation without crushing the consumer.
+But the strong job market increases the odds the Fed can lower inflation without crushing consumers, some experts think.

 for more features.